ibm-cloud-docs/satellite/ts-hosts-login.md

 # Debugging host connectivity issues
 {: #ts-hosts-login}

-You might need to log in to your host machine to debug a host issue further.
+To debug a host issue further, log in to your host machine by following the steps in this topic.
 {: shortdesc}

 You can SSH into the host machine if you did not assign the host to a cluster, or if the assignment failed.
 Otherwise, {{site.data.keyword.satelliteshort}} disables the ability to log in to the host by using SSH for security purposes.
 You can [remove the host](/docs/satellite?topic=satellite-host-remove) and reload the operating system to restore the ability to SSH into the host machine.